basxsoftwareassociation/basxconnect/README.md

 Core Implementation of a CRM system for non-profit organizations

-(It feels like the README is the wrong document to place the whole vission/mission/core values stuff but it will be okay for now I think)
+(It feels like the README is the wrong document to place the whole vision/mission/core values stuff but it will be okay for now I think)

 Vision
 ------
-Providing Non-Profit organizations with a code framework that helps to build tools for managing their data.
+Providing non-profit organizations with a code framework that helps to build tools for managing their data.

 Mission
 -------